This homemade Flavored Popcorn is a sweet colorful popcorn that is bursting with flavor and sweetness in every single bite.

-Note: You can use your favorite flavor of Kool Aid.
+Note: You can use your favorite flavor of Kool Aid to change the color or taste you are looking for.
 If you do not like the color, you can alter primary colors with additional food coloring.

 How to Make Flavored Popcorn

-Remove from heat and add in the Kool-Aid and the baking soda.
+Step 4: Remove pot from heat and add in the Kool-Aid and the baking soda.
+Mix well.

 Colored popcorn is essentially a sweet coated kettle popcorn.
 I used Kool-Aid to color the popcorn, and sugar and corn syrup to create the sweet glaze that goes onto the popcorn!
 Trust me it is a sweet treat to nibble on!